Peggy Boyd: World War II

 From 1939–1941, after the outbreak of World War II, Peggy Boyd and Jean Govan continued in their roles as air ambulance nurses.
 Windows of the plane had to be painted black or covered in line with Blitz regulations and a military permit was required to allow the air ambulances to fly.

 In 1941, Boyd and Govan returned to their roles in their nursing home, as a result of the lack of qualified nurses at the time.
 The nursing home continued to run until 1951.

 Until 1993, nurses from the Southern General Hospital in Glasgow volunteered for the service to provide the air ambulance provision.

 Awards and recognition

 Boyd was to receive an OBE for her work, however, she declined when she learnt that Jean Govan had not been offered an OBE.

 Later life

 After 1951, Boyd spent time in New Zealand.
-Upon her return to Scotland, she worked as a health visitor in Ayshire until her retirement.
+Upon her return to Scotland, she worked as a health visitor in Ayrshire until her retirement.